 Iron deficiency hair loss can look like traditional male- and female-pattern hair loss.
-A study published in the Journal of Korean Medical Science found that iron may not only play a role in hair loss, but it may cause hair to fall out in a fashion similar to that of genetic male- and female-pattern baldness.
+A published in the Journal of Korean Medical Science found that iron may not only play a role in hair loss, but it may cause hair to fall out in a fashion similar to that of genetic male- and female-pattern baldness.

 If you’re experiencing hair loss, you may notice more hair than usual in the shower drain or in your hairbrushes.
 In more advanced cases you may notice bald spots on your scalp.

 Most hair loss related to iron deficiency is not permanent.
 The best way to treat hair loss is to address the underlying cause of the problem.
 If you think your hair loss is related to an iron deficiency, consult a doctor to measure your iron levels.
 Your doctor will most likely order a ferritin level blood test, which measures the levels of a protein called ferritin that helps store iron.

 If your test results show low iron levels, you can treat it with iron supplements.
 You may experience a change in bowel movements as a side effect of the extra iron, so tell your doctor if you’re prone to upset stomach.

 People in the United States spend over 3.5 billion dollars on products to treat hair loss, and it’s estimated that about 99 percent of these products don’t work.
 Stick to treatments recommended by the U.S. Food and Drug Administration and medical professionals.
 These include: